 At the end of September, Microsoft made its new cloud-based security software, Azure Sentinel, publicly available (GA).
-A security information and event management (SIEM) program, Sentinel collects data across an enterprise’s systems, cloud and on-premises, and analyzes it through machine learning and AI to detect and adaptively respond to any anomalies.
+A security information and event management (SIEM) program, Sentinel collects data across an enterprise’s systems, cloud and enterprises, and analyzes it through machine learning and AI to detect and adaptively respond to any anomalies.
 It delivers security analytics and threat intelligence across the enterprise.
 Cybersecurity teams can investigate incidents or proactively hunt for security issues.

 About Azure Sentinel